threefoldfoundation/tft-stellar/docs/migration_from_tfchain/tfchaindwalletmigration.md

 ## Generate addresses and secrtets from the seed

-Use the `stellaraddressesfromseed` tool from the [releases page](https://github.com/threefoldfoundation/tft-stellar/releases) or from rthe [rivine source](https://github.com/threefoldtech/rivine/blob/master/research/stellar/examples/accounts/stellaraddressesfromseed.go) to generate the addresses, the corresponding stellar addresses and their seeds.
+Use the `stellaraddressesfromseed` tool from the [releases page](https://github.com/threefoldfoundation/tft-stellar/releases) or from the [rivine source](https://github.com/threefoldtech/rivine/blob/master/research/stellar/examples/accounts/stellaraddressesfromseed.go) to generate the addresses, the corresponding stellar addresses and their seeds.

 ```sh
 ./stellaraddressesfromseed -secrets=true -amount=<amountfromstep1> my very secret rivine seed from step 2